 Medical doctors are trained to interview new patients for a “social history,” which traditionally focuses on social habits: “Do you drink alcohol?
 Smoke cigarettes?
 Use illicit drugs?”
 But a growing body of research suggests that social relationships—with family, friends, colleagues, and neighbors—are just as influential to your health as drugs or medications.
-Specifically, it is perceived social isolation, or the subjective feeling of loneliness, that amps up inflammation and weakens your immune system, leaving you more susceptible to infections and illness.
-It is also genuine human connection—empathy, compassion, and inclusion—that can help prevent illness and lengthen your life.
+Specifically, it is perceived social isolation, or the subjective feeling of loneliness, that amps up inflammation and weakens the immune system, leaving you more susceptible to infections and illness.
+It is also genuine human connection—empathy, compassion, and inclusion—that can help prevent illness and lengthen life.

 *In all stories, I have changed the names and other identifying and demographic features of my patients in order to protect their identity and privacy.